Ni-MH battery charger using LM317T

 Related:

-Ideas for choosing components or as some people called the design of the circuit.
-It is very interesting and challenging.
+Choosing components, or, as some people may call it, designing the circuit.
+It is a very interesting and challenging process.
 Sometimes it is very painful.
-In this case, let’s think about it step-by-step.
+In this case, let’s think about it in a step-by-step way.

 LM317 constant current

-This time, let’s try LM317 chips.
-It is simple and easy, just like the 7805.
-It is good at the simple variable power supply and very useful.
-If I would explain to you all about it, this post will be very very long surely.
+But this time, let’s try using LM317 chips.
+It is both simple and easy, just like the 7805.
+It is good at simple variable power supplies and some other things.
+If I were to explain to you all those things, this post would be very very long for sure.

-So you should read before: LM317 works pinout, and more.
+So you should read this first: LM317 works pinout, and more.

-Look at the circuit below.
+See the circuit below.
 Yes! there only is IC and Rs.
-Is it easy?
+Isn’t it easy?

 simple LM317 constant current

-In short, we can find the output current (Iout) easily, too.
+In short, we can find the output current (Iout) easily, with:

 Therefore, Iout = 1.25V ÷ 10Ω = 0.125A